relxd/lxd-sdk/docs/InstancesApi.md

 <a name="getInstancesByName"></a>
 # **getInstancesByName**
-> GetInstancesByNameResponse getInstancesByName(name, recursion, filter)
+> BackgroundOperationResponse getInstancesByName(name, recursion, filter)